clevelandmusicco/HothouseExamples/README.md

 If you're not familar with the Daisy Seed or its development environment, check out the [Electrosmith Daisy Ecosystem Wiki](https://github.com/electro-smith/DaisyWiki/wiki).

-### A note for the ~~neckbeards~~ perfectionists

-The code in this project is meant to strike a balance between educational and functional.
-There are more elegant, concise, and sometimes "better" ways to accomplish what much of this code does.
-However, in the interest of accessibility and understandability, it is presented in a simple, straightforward form.
-If you want to improve the code in ways that make it more educational and functional, please do so!
-Pull requests are always welcome.

 ## Getting started

 ### Prerequisites